Search for a recipe

 • Add the kaju powder to the sugar syrup and mix well

-• Close lid and keep it with the weight for exactly 1 minutes (Need not turn the gas)
+• Close the lid and keep it with the weight for exactly 1 minute (Do not turn the gas)

 Kaju Katli1